Turkey Gravy From Drippings

 Store any leftover turkey gravy in an airtight container in the refrigerator for up to five days.
 Reheat in a saucepan over medium-low heat.
 Leftover gravy will most likely thicken, so add a small amount of water, stock or wine to thin it out.

 You can definitely freeze this gravy too.
 Try adding to an ice cube tray for individual servings.
 It might defrost a little thick, and you may have fat rise to the top.
 But thin it out with water, stock or wine and it’ll be just fine.

 And if after ready ALL of that you are totally overwhelmed and don’t want to make your own gravy, here is a quick recipe for dry gravy mix.
 It uses beef bouillon, but still taste amazing!

 Homemade Turkey Gravy

-- Melt butter over medium heat in a heavy bottom saucepan.
+- Melt the butter over medium heat in a heavy bottom saucepan.

-- Slowly add broth and drippings while whisking vigorously.
+- Slowly add the broth and drippings while whisking vigorously.
 Continue to whisk until fully heated.

 - Taste test for seasoning.
-Add Kosher salt and freshly ground black pepper sparingly until desired taste is achieved.
+Add the salt and freshly ground black pepper sparingly until desired taste is achieved.